 Day 2: Full day tour to Lyon.

-Rich from industry that spans back to the 16th century, Lyon is a clean and charming city, particularly known for its gastronomy – it is said that the old town has the largest concentration of restaurants in the world!
-There are plenty of cultural attractions to visit including a textile museum, the superb Gallo-Roman Museum, Roman theatres, Musée des Beaux Arts and the impressive Basilica Notre Dame de Fourvière, but there is also much enjoyment to be had wandering the atmospheric warren of streets in the older quarters of the city, where you’ll find lots of Renaissance buildings and a multitude of restaurants.
-To assist with your discovery of the city, the day starts with a guided walking tour to show you the main sights.
+Rich from industry that spans back to the 16th century, Lyon is a charming city, particularly known for its gastronomy – it is said that the old town has the largest concentration of restaurants in the world!
+To assist with your discovery of the city, the day starts with a guided walking tour to show you the main sights, with the emphasis on its culinary heritage, ending at a typical Lyonnaise “bouchon” restaurant for a typical lunch with wine.
+Bouchons are a Lyonnais institution, serving hearty (meaty) fare in a convivial atmosphere in a very traditional setting.
+The afternoon is free to explore - there are plenty of cultural attractions to visit including a textile museum, the superb Gallo-Roman Museum, Roman theatres, Musée des Beaux Arts and the impressive Basilica Notre Dame de Fourvière, but there is also much enjoyment to be had wandering the atmospheric warren of streets in the older quarters of the city to work off the excesses of lunch.

 A contrasting day of mountain scenery and city life as we head first to Grenoble, a vivacious city nestled amongst the peaks of the Belledonne, Chartreuse and Vercors mountains, which is, surprisingly, France’s lowest city.
 Being a university city it is cosmopolitan with a buzzing arts scene whilst at its centre you’ll find a tightly packed maze of modern and medieval buildings and several good museums.
 The cable car up to the Fort de la Bastille is well worth the visit.
 The Vercors is one of the most magnificent regional parks in France, a spectacular landscape of mountains, waterfalls, caves, gorges and forests.